-Researchers come face-to-face with huge great white shark
+Researchers come face to face with huge great white shark

 Unlike many marine mammals, sharks are not a federally protected species, though there are laws against the sale of their fins.

-“So there’s not a lot of sympathy for sharks because of the way they’re portrayed in media and they don’t have the cute cuddly appearance,” Ramsey said.
+“There’s not a lot of sympathy for sharks because of the way they’re portrayed in media and they don’t have the cute cuddly appearance,” Ramsey said.
 “You can’t hate them for being predators.
 We need them for healthy marine ecosystems.”

 Ramsey and Oliphant want to make sure that people realize that shark bites are uncommon.